 Alberta Milk does not do routine phone alerts to producers when their milk quality does not meet standards.
 Producers will be advised by letter if there is a milk quality infraction, if grades are adjusted and warnings or financial deductions are made.
-Producers will be contacted by the Inspection and Investigation Section of Alberta Agriculture and Forestry if their milk tests positive for inhibitors, if their IBC values exceed 1,000,000 cells/ml, or if their FP values is warmer than -0.514 H.
+Producers will be contacted by the Inspection and Investigation Section of the Alberta Ministry of Agriculture, Forestry and Rural Economic Development if their milk tests positive for inhibitors, if their IBC values exceed 1,000,000 cells/ml, or if their FP values is warmer than -0.514 H.